Skip to main content

 Mistake 3: Using the Wrong Import Path

-LangChain restructured its packages in late 2023.
-Older tutorials and Stack Overflow answers use import paths that are either deprecated or broken.
-Here is the current correct mapping.
+LangChain restructured its packages when moving to v0.2.
+Older tutorials and Stack Overflow answers use import paths that are deprecated or broken.
+Here is the mapping you need.

 Current vs deprecated import paths